tagspaces/documentation/editing-files.md

 * [**Help**](#help) (**12**)

-#### Add Checkbox
+#### Manage Checkboxe

+This is a compound button, consisting of two parts:
+* **Add checkbox** (**1**)
+* **Toggle all checkboxes** (**2**)

+![](/media/add-checkbox-button.png)

-Pressing this button will insert an interactive, clickable checkbox into your document, which can be used to create e.g. ToDo lists.
+Pressing **Add checkbox**  will insert an interactive, clickable checkbox into your document, which can be used to create e.g. ToDo lists.
 To lean more about this feature, scroll down to the [Creating ToDo Lists](#creating-todo-lists) section.

-![](/media/add-checkbox-button.png)
+Pressing the **Toggle all checkboxes** button will select or deselect all the checkboxes present in the HTML document, regardless of their location

+> **Hint:** when some checkboxes are manually selectecd, while others are deselected, the *Toggle all checkboxes/ will check all the unchecked ones.
+Pressing the button again will only un-check the ones that have been checked via the button. the ones that were manually checked will remain unchanged.

 [Back to button group list](#toolbar-buttons)